adfost/StaffordBot/README.md

 My code is in StaffordBot.py.
 I also created an opening book and attached a tablebase but to reduce the size of the repo, these are not included.
 Also the token in the config is hidden so it is impossible to access my bot account.
+When the bot is running, it can be challenged at https://lichess.org/StaffordBOT